Macron must win big now to have a chance of fulfilling pledges

-PARIS Emmanuel Macron's camp should perhaps keep the champagne on ice a little longer.
+PARIS (Reuters) - Emmanuel Macron's camp should perhaps keep the champagne on ice a little longer.

 The young independent centrist's qualification on Sunday for the runoff of France's presidential election in two weeks' time will certainly bring a sigh of relief in European capitals and financial markets; opinion polls suggest he will beat his far-right rival Marine Le Pen with ease.